 As I mentioned in the first point you might not always need to create images from scratch, you can find great images and modify them to get them to appear better.

 You could also use tools like PhotoDropper to help you locate images from several websites in one place.
 They have a brilliant WordPress plugin.
-Here’s a great post by Corina Mackay on adding images to your blog.
+Here’s a great blog post by Corina Mackay on adding images to your blog.

 Note: Before modifying or publishing the image make sure you are allowed to do so by the person who owns the rights.